 The claims filing deadline is based on the date of service on the claim.
 It is not based on the date the claim was sent or received.
 Claims submitted after the applicable filing deadline will not be reimbursed; the stated reason will be “filing deadline has passed” or “services submitted past the filing date” unless one of the following exceptions applies.

-- If the member has a health benefit plan with a specific time frame regarding the submission of claims, the time frame in the member’s certificate of coverage will govern.
-If a claim is submitted past the filing deadline due to an unusual occurrence (e.g., care provider illness, care provider’s computer breakdown, fire, or flood) and the care provider has a historical pattern of timely submissions of claims, the care provider may request reconsideration of the claim.
+If a claim is submitted past the filing deadline due to an unusual occurrence (e.g., care provider illness, care provider’s computer breakdown, fire, flood) and the care provider has a historic pattern of timely submissions of claims, the care provider may request reconsideration of the claim.

-The state-mandated time frames for processing claims for our fully insured members are listed below.
-The time frames are applied based upon the site state of the member’s product.
+The state-mandated time frames for processing claims for our fully insured members are as follows.
+The time frames are applied based upon the site state of the member’s product:

 A member must be enrolled and effective with us on the date the hospital and ancillary service(s) are rendered.
-Once the facility verifies a member’s eligibility with us (we will maintain a system for verifying member status), that determination will be final and binding on us, unless the member or group made a material misrepresentation to us or otherwise committed fraud in connection with the eligibility or enrollment.
+Once the facility verifies a member’s eligibility with us, (We maintain a system for verifying member status.) that determination will be final and binding on us, unless the member or group made a material misrepresentation to us or otherwise committed fraud in connection with the eligibility or enrollment.

-If an employer or group retroactively dis-enrolls the member up to 90 days following the date of service, we may deny or reverse the claim.
-If there is a retroactive disenrollment for these reasons, the facility may bill and collect payment for those services from the member or another payer.
+If an employer or group retroactively disenrolls the member up to 90 days following the date of service, we may deny or reverse the claim.
+If there is a retroactive disenrollment for these reasons, the facility may bill and collect payment for those services from the member

+or another payer.
 A member must be referred by a participating care provider to a participating facility within their benefit plan’s network.
-Network services require an electronic referral or prior authorization, consistent with the member’s benefits.
+Network services require an electronic referral or prior authorization consistent with the member’s benefits.

 Under COB, the primary benefit plan pays its normal plan benefits without regard to the existence of any other coverage.
 The secondary benefit plan pays the difference between the allowable expense and the amount paid by the primary plan, if the difference does not exceed the normal plan benefits which would have been payable had no other coverage existed.